-FARC rebels in Colombia release child soldiers in potential peace deal
+Colombia's FARC rebels release child soldiers

 (CNN)Child soldiers were released Saturday by Marxist rebels in Colombia as part of a potential peace deal with the government.

-FARC rebels freed eight minors from their ranks as part of a deal that could see the end of the 52-year civil war that has claimed 220,000 lives, said the International Committee of the Red Cross, which received the youths.
+FARC rebels freed 13 minors from their ranks as part of a deal that could see the end of the 52-year civil war that has claimed 220,000 lives, according to the International Committee of the Red Cross, which received the youths.

-"At this moment the young girls, boys and adolescents are being transported to a transitional place where they will be greeted by a UNICEF team," an ICRC statement said.
+The ICRC already turned over eight of the children to UNICEF Colombia, which said they were in good health.

+"The girls and boys were received in establishments suitable for the process of reestablishment of their rights," the organization said, "so that they are able to develop in the best conditions possible."

+The ICRC said the five remaining minors will also be handed over to UNICEF Colombia.

-The committee did not release the identities of the children, saying that "discretion is key to the success of such missions," which are expected to continue under a treaty between FARC and the Colombian government.
+Neither UNICEF nor the ICRC identified the children, saying that "discretion is key to the success of such missions," which are expected to continue under a treaty between FARC and the Colombian government.

 For decades, the rebels have forced children to become soldiers, training them as guerrillas to lay mines and fight.

 In some cases, minors have been kidnapped.
-But others, particularly those who live in remote, marginalized and impoverished areas of Colombia, have been lured into the group by the prospect of food and shelter, according to Natalie Springer, author of a 2012 study called "Like Lambs Among Wolves."
+But other minors, particularly those who live in remote, marginalized and impoverished areas of Colombia, have been lured into the group by the prospect of food and shelter, according to Natalie Springer, author of a 2012 study called "Like Lambs Among Wolves."

 Historic peace deal in the cards?